brotatotes/bht-automation/bht gen 1/Romans/Chapter 9/Romans 9 24 bht.md

 # Romans 9:24 Commentary Help Text

 ## BHT:
-This verse emphasizes that God's calling is not limited to a specific group but extends to both Jews and Gentiles.
-The mention of a "remnant" implies that while Israel's rejection was partial, God's promise to Abraham was still fulfilled through the inclusion of the Gentiles.
-The calling is not based on one's heritage, but rather on God's grace and election, which is known through the effect of being called.
-This calling is a powerful and irresistible grace that reaches the heart, demonstrating God's inclusive and purposeful plan.
+The Bible verse in question emphasizes that the calling of believers is not limited to a specific group, but encompasses both Jews and Gentiles.
+It highlights the universal reach of God's grace, which extends to all individuals chosen by His sovereign will.
+The verse also highlights that this calling is not based on merit, but solely on God's boundless mercy and grace.
+Additionally, it underscores that this divine calling is not a mere afterthought, but an integral part of God's eternal plan.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Of which kind (quales), He also called us, not only from among the Jews, but also from among the Gentiles."
+2. "It being entirely in the power of God to preordain and have mercy on whom He will."
+3. "He has exercised this right by calling not only the remnant of His own people, but a people from among the Gentiles also."

 ### Jamieson Fausset Brown:
 1. "Whom he hath also called, even us," &c., in not only "afore preparing," but in due time effectually "calling us."
 2. "Not from among Jews only, but also from among Gentiles."
-3. "Had Israel's rejection been total, God's promise to Abraham would not have been fulfilled by the substitution of the Gentiles in their room; but Israel's rejection being only partial, the preservation of a 'remnant,' in which the promise was made good, was but 'according to the election of grace.'"
+3. "Along with this elect remnant of Israel, it is God's purpose to 'take out of the Gentiles a people for His name'."

+### Albert Barnes:
+1. "To prove that the Gentiles might be called as well as the Jews, was a leading design of the Epistle."
+2. "This proves that he did not refer to nations primarily, but to individuals chosen out of nations."
+3. "Two things are established here: (1) That the grace of God was not confined to the Jewish people, as they supposed, so that it could be conferred on no others.
+(2) That God was not bound to confer grace on all the descendants of Abraham, as he bestowed it on those selected from the mass, according to his own will."

 ### Marvin Vincent:
-1. "Called - of."
-This phrase highlights the concept of being chosen or selected by God.
-It emphasizes that those who are called have a special purpose or role in God's plan.

-2. "Compare ch.
-8 30."
-This reference encourages readers to compare the current verse with another passage in chapter 8, verse 30.
-This comparison can provide further insights or connections to deepen the understanding of the verse at hand.

-3. "From among."
-This phrase suggests that the calling is not indiscriminate but rather specific and selective.
-It implies that God chooses individuals from a larger group, indicating the uniqueness and purpose behind each calling.
+1. "The word 'called' here implies a special and effectual calling, by which they were separated from the rest of mankind and brought into a state of grace and salvation."
+2. "The phrase 'from among the Gentiles' signifies that the calling of the Gentiles was not a mere afterthought or accidental, but a part of God's eternal plan and purpose."
+3. "This calling is not based on any merit or worthiness in the individuals, but is solely by the grace and mercy of God."

 ### John Calvin:
 1. "The grace of God is not so confined to the Jewish people that it does not also flow to other nations, and diffuse itself through the whole world."
-2. "If God's election is based on his own good pleasure alone, wherever his will turns itself, there his election exists."
+2. "If God’s election is based on his own good pleasure alone, wherever his will turns itself, there his election exists."
-3. "The calling of God proves that there is no difference between nations made in election."
+3. "He proves from the calling of God, that there is no difference between nations made in election."

 ### Philip Schaff:
+1. "Even as, etc. Or, ‘as such He also called us.’"
-1. "'Also, ' (translated 'even' in the E. V.) belongs to the word 'called,' besides preparing, He also called."
+2. "'Also,' (translated ‘even’ in the E. V.) belongs to the word ‘called,’ besides preparing, He also called."
-2. "'As such' brings out the sense fully, but is a paraphrase rather than a translation.
-The calling is that of individuals through the gospel."
-3. "'The believing Jew is not called as such, because he is a Jew, but from among the Jews' (Bengel).
-There is no preference shown them."
+3. "'The believing Jew is not called as such, because he is a Jew, but from among the Jews’ (Bengel)."

 ### Archibald T Robertson:
 1. "Paul had already alluded to this fact in Romans 9:6 (cf. Galatians 3:7-9)."
 2. "Now he proceeds to prove it from the Old Testament."

-3. "Paul's argument is that God's promise to Abraham was not limited to the physical descendants of Abraham, but also included the Gentiles."
+3. "Paul's argument is that God's promise of salvation extends not only to the Jews but also to the Gentiles."

 ### John Gill:
 1. "Election may be known by calling, as the cause by its effect, and that without an extraordinary revelation."